hadley/adv-r/Functionals.md

 So far, all the functionals we've seen work with 1d input structures.
 The three functionals in this section provide useful tools for working with high-dimensional data strucures.

-`apply()` is like a variant of `sapply()` that works with matrices and arrays, but it's easier to think of it as an operation than summarises a matrix or array, collapsing a row or column to a single number.
+`apply()` is like a variant of `sapply()` that works with matrices and arrays, and you can think of it as an operation that summarises a matrix or array, collapsing a row or column to a single number.
 It has four arguments:

 * `X`, the matrix or array to summarise
 * `MARGIN`, an integer vector giving the dimensions to summarise over, 1 = rows, 2 = columns, etc